scionproto/scion/doc/control-plane.rst

 - Down-segments, which allow remote entities to reach this AS.
   Down-segments are registered, via a remote-procedure call, in the path-segment database of the core AS that originated the PCB.
-  As a result, a core AS's path database contains all down-segments registered by the non-core ASes in its customer cone.
+  As a result, a core AS's path database contains all down-segments registered by their direct or indirect customer ASes.

 Core Path-Segment Registration
 ------------------------------